mjp0044/Intertidal-copepod-Tigriopus-californicus-displays-multilevel-variation-in-tolerance-to-extended-bou/README.md

  $ Q            : num  1.01 1.01 1.01 1.01 1.01 ...
 ```

-I could choose to utilize regex or string split functions (like those in the `stringr` package).
+We could choose to utilize regex or string split functions (like those in the `stringr` package).
 However, base R also has some useful tools for dealing with time and date data.

 Using base R, we can convert the character string to an object of class POSIXct that represent calendar times and dates.